AP source: Titans have 2 new positives, none for rest of NFL

 The Titans' outbreak is now at 20 cases, with 18 positive tests returned since Tuesday.

-The results from around the rest of the league come after the NFL postponed the Patriots' game at Kansas City from Sunday to either Monday or Tuesday.
-New England starting quarterback Cam Newton and Chiefs practice squad quarterback Jordan Ta’amu were both added to the COVID-19 reserve list Saturday.
+The results from around the rest of the league come as the NFL postponed the Patriots' game at Kansas City to Monday night.
+New England starting quarterback Cam Newton and Chiefs practice squad quarterback Jordan Ta'amu were both added to the COVID-19 reserve list Saturday.

 The person spoke the AP on condition of anonymity Sunday because neither the NFL nor the Titans had announced the latest results.